-train (self, args, kwargs) Trains the network.
+train(args, kwargs)

 - method [str] The inference method used for training.
-Allowed values are 'alice', 'alices', 'carl', 'cascal', 'rascal', and 'rolr'. - x [ndarray or str] Observations, or filename of a pickled numpy array. - y [ndarray or str] Class labels (0 = numeerator, 1 = denominator), or filename of a pickled numpy array. - theta [ndarray or str] Numerator parameter point, or filename of a pickled numpy array. - r_xz [ndarray or str or None, optional] Joint likelihood ratio, or filename of a pickled numpy array.
+Allowed values are 'alice', 'alices', 'carl', 'cascal', 'rascal', and 'rolr'. - x [ndarray or str] Observations, or filename of a pickled numpy array. - y [ndarray or str] Class labels (0 = numerator, 1 = denominator), or filename of a pickled numpy array. - theta [ndarray or str] Numerator parameter point, or filename of a pickled numpy array. - r_xz [ndarray or str or None, optional] Joint likelihood ratio, or filename of a pickled numpy array.
 Default value: None. - t_xz [ndarray or str or None, optional] Joint scores at theta, or filename of a pickled numpy array.
 Default value: None. - x_val [ndarray or str or None, optional] Validation observations, or filename of a pickled numpy array.
 If None and validation_split > 0, validation data will be randomly selected from the training data.
 Default value: None. - y_val [ndarray or str or None, optional] Validation labels (0 = numerator, 1 = denominator), or filename of a pickled numpy array.
 If None and validation_split > 0, validation data will be randomly selected from the training data.
 Default value: None. - theta_val [ndarray or str or None, optional] Validation numerator parameter points, or filename of a pickled numpy array.
 If None and validation_split > 0, validation data will be randomly selected from the training data.
 Default value: None. - r_xz_val [ndarray or str or None, optional] Validation joint likelihood ratio, or filename of a pickled numpy array.
 If None and validation_split > 0, validation data will be randomly selected from the training data.
 Default value: None. - t_xz_val [ndarray or str or None, optional] Validation joint scores at theta, or filename of a pickled numpy array.
 If None and validation_split > 0, validation data will be randomly selected from the training data.
 Default value: None. - alpha [float, optional] Hyperparameter weighting the score error in the loss function of the 'alices', 'rascal', and 'cascal' methods.
 Default value: 1. - optimizer [{"adam", "amsgrad", "sgd"}, optional] Optimization algorithm.
 Default value: "amsgrad". - n_epochs [int, optional] Number of epochs.
 Default value: 50. - batch_size [int, optional] Batch size.
 Default value: 128. - initial_lr [float, optional] Learning rate during the first epoch, after which it exponentially decays to final_lr.
-Default value: 0.001.
+Default value: 0.001. - final_lr [float, optional] Learning rate during the last epoch.
+Default value: 0.0001. - nesterov_momentum [float or None, optional] If trainer is "sgd", sets the Nesterov momentum.
+Default value: None.